-In addition to its financial advisory mandate, the NTMA is also responsible for the procurement and delivery of all Public Private Partnership (PPPs) projects in sectors other than transport and local authorities.
-The Capital Plan 2016 - 2021 announced that the newly established Transport Infrastructure Ireland (TII) will be strengthened by the transfer into it of the NDFA's PPP procurement and project management functions.
-The NTMA is currently engaged with the relevant Government Departments and TII in progressing the transfer.
+In addition to its financial advisory mandate, the NDFA is also responsible for the procurement and delivery of all Public Private Partnership (PPPs) projects in sectors other than transport and local authorities.

 Following the announcement of the Capital Plan 2016 - 2021, the NDFA has been progressing the pipeline of projects under this and the previous 2012 programme.
 Over the next three years it will continue to provide financial advice to a wide number of Government Departments and Agencies and promote the Irish PPP market in support of Government's strategic infrastructure policy and objectives.